mmistakes/made-mistakes-jekyll/portraits/index.md

 Black and white or color?
 One face or multiple? <span class="badge info">Starting at $25.00 USD</span>

+**At the moment I'm not taking on any new portrait commissions.** After drawing close to 900 faces I need a vacation and time to regroup.
+Sorry :-(

 <fieldset>
     <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
         <input type="hidden" name="cmd" value="_s-xclick">